Search

 • Public health units

-• Congregate settings such as shelters, Group homes, Correctional facilities, Children or youth residential settings
+• Congregate settings such as shelters, group homes, correctional facilities, and children or youth residential settings

-• Hospitals: complex continuing care/rehab, acute care, mental health/addictions, dialysis
+• Hospitals, including acute care, rehabilitation, mental health/addictions, and dialysis

 • Long-term care facilities